awdrrawd/D2R-TZ-Tracker/README.md

 =============================================================================================================================================================

 This is a notifier for D2R that displays current and next Terror Zone predictions.
-Data source: API from https://www.d2tz.info/ Currently, the tool is using a shared community API, so I’m not sure how long it will remain available.
-However, users can switch to their own personal API at any time if needed.
+Data source: API Token from https://www.d2tz.info/ Currently, the tool is using a shared community API Token, If you have applied for a personal API Token, the tool also provides a replacement function.

 Features: